-I was recently in New York attending the sold out 99U conference on idea execution where a workshop was conducted by the legendary industrial design firm IDEO.
-One of the stories they told us was when they were approached by the Sesame Workshop, the creators of Sesame Street, to help them design mobile apps based on their characters.
-An early idea was to create a toilet training app for toddlers.
-As any parent can tell you, toilet training can be a very arduous and exasperating time for both parent and child alike, and because of this everyone thought there was a potential market.
+I was recently in New York attending the sold-out 99U conference on idea execution where a workshop was conducted by the legendary industrial design firm IDEO.
+One of the stories they told us was when the Sesame Workshop, the creators of Sesame Street, approached them to design smartphone apps based on their characters.
+One early idea was to create a toilet training app for toddlers.
+As any parent can tell you, toilet training can be a difficult and exasperating time for both parent and child alike, and, because of this, everyone thought there was a potential market.
 But, unlike my app entrepreneur above, not a single line of code was written to test whether the idea would fly!
 What did they do instead?
 Sketches.
-Lots of sketches of Sesame Street character Elmo in numerous storyboard scenes as it would be offered in the future app.
+Lots of illustrations of Sesame Street character Elmo in numerous storyboard scenes as it would be offered in the future app.

 … Talk to Elmo.

 IDEO sketched each scene and laid it out exactly as it would appear on the iPhone, adding all of the requisite best ideas in gamification like point scores, badges, and leaderboards.
 But when the storyboard sketches were shown to toddlers, they were very disinterested in those distractions.
 However, the one thing they pushed incessantly was a button icon that said, “Talk to Elmo.”